St James Church, St Andrews

 St James is a small Roman Catholic church at 17 The Scores (next to the seashore) in St Andrews, Fife, Scotland.
 The church was designed by Reginald Fairlie and built in 1910, replacing a former 'tin' church, and is a Category B listed building.

-In 2019 the Parish Priest is Rev. Michael John Galbraith who is also RC Chaplain to the University of St Andrew's.
+As of summer 2024 the Parish Priest is Msgr Patrick Burke who is also honorary Roman Catholic Chaplain to the University of St Andrews.